Criminal Procedure in Texas

-If you have been arrested in Houston, Texas, the first step in an aggressive defense of your rights is for you to contact an experienced criminal defense lawyer.
-The founding attorney at Chernoff Law is board-certified in criminal law by the Texas Board of Legal Specialization, as well as a former chief prosecutor and assistant district attorney who is dedicated to practicing criminal defense law.
-Texas criminal procedure underpins all of prosecution and defense in the state, protecting the rights of defendants and the constitutional rights of all Americans.
+If you have been arrested in Houston, Texas, the first step to an aggressive defense of your rights is for you to contact an experienced criminal defense lawyer.
+The founding attorney at Chernoff Law Ed Chernoff is board-certified in criminal law by the Texas Board of Legal Specialization, as well as a former chief prosecutor and assistant district attorney who is dedicated to criminal defense law.
+Texas criminal procedure underpins all prosecution and defense in the state, protecting the rights of defendants in particular and the constitutional rights of all Americans.

 Your drunk driving, sexual assault, domestic violence, theft, or any other case begins when there is probable cause to believe that a crime has been committed.
-There are three ways that a case can be brought to court:
+There are three ways that a case can be brought to court in Texas: